Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 ## Snapped Threads

 When you reach level 15, the raw energy released whenever another creature causes your concentration to break banishes them into the Weave for a moment.
-Whenever another creature causes your concentration to break, make an Expertise attack against them, applying one stack of banished if you hit.
+Whenever another creature causes your concentration to break, make a special attack against Expertise against them, applying one stack of banished if you hit.

 ## Threads of Magic